Massimiliano Gatto

-Massimiliano Gatto (born 28 October 1995) is an Italian footballer who currently plays for Italian side Como as a striker.
+Massimiliano Gatto (born 28 October 1995) is an Italian former footballer who played as a striker.

 Club career

 Gatto is a youth exponent from Chievo.
 On 1 August 2014, he joined Serie B side Carpi on a season-long loan.
 He made his debut on 27 September 2014 against Virtus Entella in a Serie B game.
 He came in as an 80th-minute substitute for Filippo Porcari in a 2–0 away defeat.

 In 2017–18 season, both Massimiliano Gatto and Emanuele Gatto were remained in Chievo.
 However, they both left the club in January 2018.
 Massimiliano was signed by Pro Vercelli; he was assigned number 19 shirt of the first team.

 On 17 August 2019, he signed a 3-year contract with Como.